BriteSnow/node-source-fetcher/README.md

 ## Notes

 - Supported default file extensions `ts|pcss|js|css|swift|rust|java|py|go`
-- `//<origin` must be first line, first character, with no space.
-The rest of the tag can have spaces.
+- `// <origin` must be in the first line at the beginning of the line.
 - When glob pattern ends with `**` the default file extension `/*.+(ts|pcss....)` will be added.
 This allows to do `npm run sf 'src/**'` and still have the above default extensions added.
 - Beware that this files will be modified on fetch and are not generally intended to be modified on the current folder.